Kong/kongponents/docs/components/button.md

 ### icon

 :::warning NOTE
-This prop will be changed to boolean in beta stage of breaking change release.
+This prop will be changed to a `boolean` in the `9.0.0-beta.0` release.
 :::

 A string for the `KIcon` name to be displayed to the left of the button's content.
 Specifying a value for `icon` will automatically indicate that it should be visible.